David Hockney: Printmaking

-In the summer of 1978, David Hockney stayed 6 weeks with his friend the printer Ken Tyler at Tyler's studio in New York, Tyler Graphics Ltd. Tyler invited Hockney to try a new technique with liquid paper.
+In the summer of 1978, David Hockney stayed for six weeks with his friend the printer Ken Tyler at Tyler's studio in New York, Tyler Graphics Ltd. Tyler invited Hockney to try a new technique with liquid paper.
 The process is painting with the paper itself, so the artist had to do it himself by hand.
 Each image becomes a unique work between printmaking and painting.
-In 6 weeks, Hockney created a total of 29 artworks with a series of 17 sunflowers and swimming pools.
+In six weeks, Hockney created a total of 29 artworks with a series of 17 sunflowers and swimming pools.
 Many of the works are very similar, differentiated by changes in colour choice and application of the colour.
 Some are solely coloured using paper pulp, while some use spray paint to achieve certain details.

 Some of Hockney's other print portfolios include Home Made Prints (1986), Recent Etchings (1998) and Moving Focus (1984–1986), which contains lithographs related to A Walk Around the Hotel Courtyard, Acatlan.
-A retrospective of his prints, including 'computer drawings' printed on fax machines and inkjet printers, was exhibited at Dulwich Picture Gallery in London 5 February – 11 May 2014 and Bowes Museum, County Durham 7 June – 28 September 2014, with an accompanying publication Hockney, Printmaker by Richard Lloyd.
+A retrospective of his prints, including 'computer drawings' printed on fax machines and inkjet printers, was exhibited at Dulwich Picture Gallery in London 5 February – 11 May 2014 and Bowes Museum, County Durham 7 June – 28 September 2014, with an accompanying publication, Hockney, Printmaker, by Richard Lloyd.

 Photocollages

-In the early 1980s, Hockney began to produce photo collages—which, in his early explorations within his personal photo albums, he referred to as "joiners"—first using Polaroid prints and subsequently 35mm, commercially processed colour prints.
-Using Polaroid snaps or photolab-prints of a single subject, Hockney arranged a patchwork to make a composite image.
-Because the photographs are taken from different perspectives and at slightly different times, the result is work that has an affinity with Cubism, one of Hockney's major aims—discussing the way human vision works.
-Some pieces are landscapes, such as Pearblossom Highway #2, others portraits, such as Kasmin 1982, and My Mother, Bolton Abbey, 1982.
+In the early 1980s, Hockney began to produce photo collages—which, in his early explorations within his personal photo albums, he referred to as "joiners"—first using Polaroid prints and subsequently 35 mm commercially processed colour prints.
+Using multiple prints of a single subject, Hockney arranged a patchwork to make a composite image.
+Because the photographs are taken from different perspectives and at slightly different times, the result is work that has an affinity with Cubism.
+One of Hockney's major aims is discussing the way human vision works.
+Some pieces are landscapes, such as Pearblossom Highway #2, while others are portraits, including Kasmin 1982 and My Mother, Bolton Abbey, 1982.